kokizzu/svelte-mpa/README.md

 4. there no configuration, it should work as-is automatically, anything starts with underscore should not be generated, eg. `_component1.svelte`, or `_components/table.svelte`
 5. will look for `_layout.html` in current directory or upper directories as base template
 6. using minimal set of npm dependencies and no outdated package
-7. the build script can be built using nodejs or Go (similar like what https://github.com/livebud/bud or https://github.com/plentico/plenti did)
+7. planned to use Nodejs or Go (similar like what https://github.com/livebud/bud or https://github.com/plentico/plenti did)